Albert-Gao/veasy/docs/initial-state.md

 ## Create initial state with default value

-`EasyV` will generate the initial state for you according to the `schema` you just defined.
+`Veasy` will generate the initial state for you according to the `schema` you just defined.
 We'll eliminate boilerplate code as much as possible.

 ```javascript
 import { createInitialState } from 'veasy';